jeremiahhoyle/mparticle-homework/README.md

 This script will run on a group of instances designated by an autoscaling group.

 #### This is the flow as it is now.
-1. The lambda kicks gets all the instances under a particular autoscaling group and calls SSM Runcommand for each instance
+1. The lambda gets all the instances under a particular autoscaling group and calls SSM Runcommand for each instance
 1. The SSM runcommand runs the run_command.py script on each instance
 1. The run_command checks to see if the command is being ran on any other instance
 1. If not, it will run the command